nikolaos-tzouras/Diabetes-Project/README.md

-Factors Affecting Diabetes – Data Analysis Project
+🩺 Factors Affecting Diabetes – Data Analysis Project

 Author: Nikolaos Tzouras
 Date: October 2025

-About this Project
+🧠 About this Project

-This project examines how demographic, behavioral, and clinical factors influence the likelihood of having diabetes using data from the NHANES (National Health and Nutrition Examination Survey).
+This project examines how demographic, behavioral, and clinical factors influence the likelihood of having diabetes, using data from the NHANES (National Health and Nutrition Examination Survey).

 The analysis explores the effects of Age, Gender, BMI, Smoking Status, Total Cholesterol, Physical Activity, Self-Rated Health, and other variables to understand their association with diabetes.

 The work combines data cleaning, descriptive statistics, and logistic regression modeling with a detailed sensitivity analysis to evaluate the stability and accuracy of results.

-Key Highlights
+📊 Key Highlights

 Age and BMI are the strongest and most consistent predictors of diabetes.